carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 ## Error in eval(expr, envir, enclos): object 'WakhanData' not found
 ```

 When we inspect these data, two empty rows have no information, so we'll have to clean this up a bit.
 There are several ways of doing this, for one, we can use the complete.cases function.
+This will remove any rows with NA values anywhere in the matrix.

+If your data are complete, this is fine.
+If they are not then this will subset your dataframe.
+For our purposes this is fine.